+SAN LUIS OBISPO COMMUNITY COLLEGE DISTRICT

+TENTATIVE AGREEMENT

+March 18, 2025

+Pending CCFT Ratification and Board of Trustees Approval

+The San Luis Obispo County Community College District and the Cuesta College Federation of Teachers have completed negotiations of Article 5, Work Hours, Work Year and Workload for the 2025-2026 and 2026-2027 academic years.
+The following article sections will be amended as follows:

 ARTICLE 5: WORK HOURS, WORK YEAR AND WORKLOAD

 Work Hours

 5.1 Regular instructional faculty members shall be either on campus or available at other assigned work locations during each regular college instructional day.
-Non-instructional faculty shall be at assigned work locations as scheduled for Disabled Student Programs and Services Specialists, counselors, librarians, Instructional Designer, and the Coordinator of Student Life and Leadership.
+Service faculty shall be at assigned work locations as scheduled for Disabled Student Programs and Services Specialists, counselors, Mental Health Therapists, Librarians, and Instructional Designers.
 All faculty are expected to fulfill the following responsibilities:

 Provide instruction or services for the period of time determined by the provisions of this Article.